Video Players

 |---|---|---|---|---|

-src | String | No | — | Video source URL.
-Not needed when using the impossible config. |
+src | String | No | — | Video source URL or a render token (e.g. "v2:eu-west-1:abc123").
+Tokens are auto-detected and resolved to a render URL using the format option. |

 format | String | No | "auto" | Video format: "hls", "mp4", or "auto".
-Auto-detects from URL extension. |
+Auto-detects from URL extension.
+When using a render token as src, this determines the output format (defaults to HLS). |

 controls | Boolean | No | true | Show player controls. |